 What is Data Engineering?

 Data engineering includes what some companies might call Data Infrastructure or Data Architecture.
-Data engineers create the process stack for collecting or generating, storing, enriching and processing data in real-time or in batches and serves the data via a middleware for further analysis by other disciplines.
+Data engineers create the process stack for collecting or generating, storing, enriching, and processing data in real-time or in batches and serve the data via middleware for further analysis by other disciplines.

 Data Engineer vs Data Scientist